 Master in Public Policy

-The Master in Public Policy degree at Jacksonville University is a two-year, 48-credit program that emphasizes interdisciplinary study and the development of core skills in policy analysis, quantitative methods, management and leadership.
-Students are prepared for diverse leadership and career opportunities through internship, capstone policy project, and policy related electives.
+The Master in Public Policy degree at Jacksonville University is a 48-credit program that emphasizes interdisciplinary study and the development of core skills in policy analysis, quantitative methods, management, and leadership.
+Students are prepared for diverse leadership and career opportunities through internships, capstone policy projects, and policy related electives.

 The MPP core curriculum includes courses in microeconomics, public finance, political science, statistics, legal processes and foundations, public institutions, ethics, and leadership.
 Students gain skills in policy analysis, quantitative methods, and policy research.
 For more detailed degree requirements, click here.

 Only 48 credit hours and can be completed in two years

 Provides the skills to become a leader in policy

 Has faculty bring their expertise into the classroom in practical, hands-on ways.

 Over 40 partnerships available for internships, research, and networking.